FandosA/Singer_Recognition_Keras_TF/README.md

 The file ``cfg.py`` contains the features to preprocess the audio before training the model, as well as the folders in which those models and the pickles will be saved once the model is trained.

 The file ``eda.py`` performs the preprocessing of the audio tracks.
-Basically, it loads the tracks from the ``wavfiles`` folder, reduces their sample rate from 48,000Hz to 16,000Hz in order to do the training faster, and store the new tracks in the ``clean`` folder.
-Besides, it takes an audio track of each singer and plots their signal, their Fourier Transform, their Filter Bank Coefficients and their MFCC.
+In the ``singers.csv`` file are all names of all audio tracks that the model will use to train and their corresponding labels.
+Basically, the tracks are loaded from the ``wavfiles`` folder, their sample rate is reduced from 48,000Hz to 16,000Hz in order to do the training faster, and the new audio tracks are stored in the ``clean`` folder.
+Besides, an audio track of each singer is taken and their signal, their Fourier Transform, their Filter Bank Coefficients and their MFCC are plotted.
 For audio, the most common feature to work with in deep learning is the MFCC (Mel frequency Cepstral Coefficient).

 ![signal](https://user-images.githubusercontent.com/71872419/147421132-96eeb031-de2a-4e21-802b-6bf70e57780a.png)